OpenNebula/docs/source/design_and_installation/quick_starts/qs_vdc.rst

 Step 6.
 Using the Cloud as a Regular User
 =========================================

-The regular users of the vDC use the :ref:`Cloud View<cloud_view>`, an even more simplified view of their virtual resources.
+The regular users of the VDC use the :ref:`Cloud View<cloud_view>`, an even more simplified view of their virtual resources.

 |cloud_dash|